monarch-initiative/monarch-py/docs/Usage/CLI.md

 * `associations`: Paginate through associations
 * `entity`: Retrieve an entity by ID
+* `histopheno`: Retrieve the histopheno data for an entity...
 * `schema`: Print the linkml schema for the data model
 * `search`: Search for entities
 * `solr`